There are two parables that we will be studying together today as they are both short parables.

 - Both are illustrating the kingdom of heaven.

-- Both demonstrate how something small can grow so rapidly.
+- And both demonstrate how something small can grow so rapidly.

-4. What is the kingdom of heaven connected to?
+What else is the kingdom of heaven connected to?

 - Luke 17:20-21

 20 And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: 21 Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.

 - Where is the kingdom of heaven?
 It is within us.

 - The kingdom of heaven is not always talking about heaven up there, but sometimes it illustrates how a person can be ready for the heavenly kingdom – preparation for the second coming.